umbraco/UmbracoDocs/Extending/Content-Apps/index-v8.md

 #### Read-Only?

-Content Apps are designed to be companions to the Content Item, to enhance the editor's experience by enabling quick access to contextual information for the particular content item they are editing, they are not intended to be used for the editing of content, they are not the equivalent of V7's tabs!
+Content Apps are designed to be companions to the Content Item.
+They should enhance the editor's experience by enabling quick access to contextual information for the particular content item they are editing.
+Content Apps are not intended to be used for the editing of content, they are not the equivalent of V7's tabs!

 ## Creating a Custom Content App

-This guide explains how to set up a custom content app in the following steps:
+This guide explains how to set up a custom Content App in the following steps:

-* Adding a content app that displays for all content and media items
+* Adding a Content App that displays for all content and media items
-* Limiting the content app to appear for only specific content types
+* Limiting the Content App to appear for only specific content types
-* Limiting which user groups can see the content app
+* Limiting which user groups can see the Content App

 A basic understanding of how to use AngularJS with Umbraco is required.
 If you have created a property value editor before, this will all feel very familiar.